bruffridge/nasa-web-design-standards-docker/README.md

 # Instructions

 1. Install Docker
 2. Create a folder for this project.
-Let's call it `nasawds`.
+Let's call it `nasawds`
-3. Download and extract the files in this repo into `nasawds`.
+3. Download and extract the files in this repo into `nasawds`
 4. Clone [bruffridge/web-design-standards](https://github.com/bruffridge/web-design-standards) into `nasawds/web-design-standards`
 5. Clone [bruffridge/web-design-standards-docs](https://github.com/bruffridge/web-design-standards-docs) into `nasawds/web-design-standards-docs`

-    ### (Optional) If you want to update [GitHub pages](https://github.com/bruffridge/web-design-standards-docs/tree/gh-pages) follow these steps, otherwise skip to step 6.
+    ### (Optional) If you want to update [GitHub pages](https://github.com/bruffridge/web-design-standards-docs/tree/gh-pages) follow these steps, otherwise skip to step 6
-    6. Copy the ssh private key you use for your GitHub account into `nasawds`.
+    6. Copy the ssh private key you use for your GitHub account into `nasawds`
-    7. Follow the instructions in the `config gh-pages:` comments in `Dockerfile` and `init.sh` and save the files.
+    7. Follow the instructions in the `config gh-pages:` comments in `Dockerfile` and `init.sh` and save the files

-8. Open a bash terminal and `cd` to `nasawds`.
+8. Open a bash terminal and `cd` to `nasawds`
 9. Build the docker image from the Dockerfile: `docker build -t nasawds .`
 10. Run the container: `docker run -it -p 127.0.0.1:4000:4000 -v /path/to/nasawds/web-design-standards-docs:/apps/web-design-standards-docs -v /path/to/nasawds/web-design-standards:/apps/web-design-standards nasawds`
 11. Start the server: `cd /apps/web-design-standards-docs` then `npm start`